djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_2.md

    |     ^^^^ cannot infer type for type parameter `T` declared on the function `null`
 ```

-This is because we're inferring the type of `Integer`, and we don't want to accidentally infer the wrong type in a situation where we're _actually_ confused.
+This is because we're inferring the type of `Handle`, and we don't want to accidentally infer the wrong type in a situation where we're _actually_ confused.
 Compare this to a concrete type alias:

 ```rust
 #![feature(type_alias_impl_trait)]